 (French Stage Actress Sarah Bernhardt, pictured in Art Nouveau style )

 (Art Nouveau style film 'Easter Eggs',1907, A Segundo de Chomón film)

 The Art Nouveau Era was considered a time of original style and imagination-themed designs from the vibrant European arts scene.
 The aesthetic of Art Nouveau pieces often emphasized an ethereal and artistic feel.
 Even after The Art Nouveau's brief jewelry era, many designers have emphasized the period's characteristics within their own creations.
-There are now many modern designs that emphasize the setting of jewelry with a semi-precious gemstone such as opal or amethyst, and enamel details with an artisan aesthetic.
-Although the Art Nouveau era was rather brief, it's inspiration can still be seen more than a century later.
+There are now many modern designs that emphasize the setting of jewelry with a semi-precious gemstones such as opal or amethyst, and enamel details with an artisan flair.
+Although the Art Nouveau Era was rather brief, it's inspiration can still be seen more than a century later.